evaristoc/reversing/_posts/2024-07-15-what-you-need-to-know-rosetta-code-circles-given-radius-two-points-problem.markdown

 So what not to combine those two interests and to make **an animation of few things we should know to get a solution of the Rosetta Code problem**?

 Notice that I won't provide any code here: I will only show some theory that could help to solve it.
-I will end this post with a short discussion about my findings and how they compare to the posted Rosetta Code solution.
+I will end this post with a short discussion about my findings and how they compare to the posted Rosetta Code solution, and a bit of the technologies I used for this post too.

 So...
 Let's get this started!